Iran authorities arrest actress of Oscar-winning movie

 Iran has been rocked by protests since the Sept.
 16 death of 22-year-old Mahsa Amini, who died after being detained by the morality police.
 The protests have since morphed into one of the most serious challenges to Iran’s theocracy installed by the 1979 Islamic Revolution.

-Hengameh Ghaziani and Katayoun Riahi, two other famous actresses in Iran, were arrested by authorities for expressing solidarity with protesters on social media.
-Both have been released.
+At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran.
+This group has been monitoring the protests since they began.
+Authorities have detained over 18,200 people.

-At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran, a group that has been monitoring the protests since they began.
-Over 18,200 people have been detained by authorities.
+Other well-known movies Alidoosti has starred in include “The Beautiful City” and “About Elly.”